dmillerme7/Web-Perf-Workflows/Introduction.md

 Clearly there are so many tools and process flows available.
 Some will work for us and some won't without (ahem) change.
 This is not intended to be a recommendation of any tools, sites or process other than for my own purposes.

-##Sketches of a workflow in Spain
+### High level needs

-###At a very high level here are some things we need to accomplish
+Sketches of a workflow in Spain.
+At a very high level here are some things we need to accomplish

 1. Some build process completes
 2. The build process completion triggers an event of calls on a module to initialize